 BANHER 2023-26 has re-activated and built new partnerships with prominent North American departments at high-ranked universities.
 The program of Northern and Canadian Studies at School of the Environment of Trent University Ontario and at the University of Alaska at Anchorage are BANHER partners.
 Comparing syllabi Trent representatives have expressed positive views on opening students exchange, based on BANHER and the CA Not least some major up-dates and revisions made in NSRG related former BNS courses has made these attractive to continue work on in partnerships and new application by internationally exchange of BANHER teachers, joint teaching events and case oriented research projects.

-This project's research is based on cutting-edge theory and relevant international experience from remote place-renewal and regional development.
-The overarching aim is to identify and characterize the drivers of innovation in the High North with the East of Finnmark County at center stage.
-Innovation has become an important rallying call for economic competitiveness and the indispensable link to the future of sustainable development.
-All the Nordic Arctic countries are paying attention to the facilitation and strengthening of entrepreneurship and innovation.
-This notwithstanding, very little is known about the factors characterizing policymaking that is successful in promoting innovation both on the local and regional level.
-It is why the goal of this field research is to empower students to delve into the question of what does innovation mean for the goal of economic and social development in the Circumpolar world?
+This project's research is based on cutting-edge theory and regional experience from remote place-renewal and development.
+The overarching aim is to identify and characterize the drivers of innovation in the High North with the East of Finnmark County as the major Norwegian focus and to undertake multifactorial comparative investigation run in common with international partners in the circumarctic.
+Innovation is today an important rallying call for economic competitiveness and an indispensable link to successful sustainable development.
+Given several recent measures of e.g. the Nordic Arctic countries to strengthen entrepreneurship and innovation up-north, very little is still known about the factors characterizing policymaking that is successful in promoting innovation long-term both on the local and regional level.
+It is why the goal of BANHER field research is to empower students and senior scholars to delve into the question of what does innovation mean for the goal of economic and social development in the Circumpolar world?